-Today we attend Amman International Church which meets on Saturday night at 5:30.
+Today we attended Amman International Church which meets on Saturday night at 5:30.
 Most Christian churches meet on Saturday evening because the work week is Sunday through Thursday.
 The weekend is Friday and Saturday.

 There were about 100 people from all over the world who worship in English.
 Other visitors were from The Netherlands and Hungary.
 We were happy that our friend and driver, Marwan, chose to join us.
 He had never been to a church until today.
 Note: Invite your friends and neighbors.
 Don’t decide for them.
 They are curious!